Lagrangian antisurgery: Introduction

 \subsection{Terminology and notation}

-In all of the following, ``Lagrangian submanifolds'' will generally be allowed to be immersed with a possibly positive number of transverse double points.
+In all of the following, ``Lagrangian submanifolds'' will generally be allowed to be immersed with transverse double points.
 We will usually not make a notational distinction between abstract smooth manifolds $L$ and their immersed images in $M$; that is, whenever we have a Lagrangian immersion $\iota: L \to M$, we will slightly abuse notation and denote its image $\iota(L) \subset M$ also by $L$.